Jump to accessibility statement Skip to content

 REPORT TO UKVI | BRP REPLACEMENT APPLICATION

-The Future of BRP Cards & Proving your Immigration Status
+The Future of BRP Cards & eVISAs

-You do not need to tell UKVI if your BRP expires on 31 December 2024 but your immigration status (for example, your visa) allows you to stay longer.
+You do not need to tell UKVI if your BRP card expires on 31 December 2024 but your immigration status (for example, your visa) allows you to stay longer.

 Your visa decision letter and Share Code should confirm your official visa permission expiry date so it is important you keep this letter safe.
 This will be your official evidence confirming your Student Route visa permission expiry date.